Infectious Waste Fueling Chronic Wasting Disease, Mad Cow Disease, More

 Alzheimer’s disease, Parkinson’s disease and other forms of neurodegenerative disease are the fasting-growing causes of death around the world.
-The epidemic is spreading to wildlife thanks to misinformation and mismanagement.
+The epidemic is spreading to wildlife, livestock and back to humans thanks to misinformation and the mismanagement of infectious waste.

 Dr. Stanley Prusiner, an American neuroscientist from the University of California at San Francisco, earned a Nobel Prize in 1997 for discovering and characterizing deadly prions and prion disease.
 Prusiner claims that all TSEs, including Alzheimer’s disease, are caused by prions.
 President Obama awarded Prusiner the National Medal of Science in 2010 to recognize the importance of his research.
 According to Prusiner, TSEs are a spectrum disease.
 Creutzfeldt-Jakob disease (CJD), which is extremely aggressive and extremely transmissible, is at the extreme end of the spectrum.
 Chronic wasting disease (CWD) also is part of the prion spectrum.
 Unfortunately, Prusiner’s science is being ignored and we are facing a public health disaster because of the negligence.

 Prusiner claims that all TSEs are caused by prions.
 President Obama awarded Prusiner the National Medal of Science in 2010 to recognize the importance of his research.
 According to Prusiner, TSEs all are on the same disease spectrum, which is more accurately described as prion disease.
 CJD is at the extreme end of the spectrum.
 Prusiner’s science is being ignored and we are facing a public health disaster because of the negligence.
 Sick wildlife are serving as the proverbial canary in a coal mine.